drduh/YubiKey-Guide/README.md

 ## Change PIN

 The [GPG interface](https://developers.yubico.com/PGP/) is separate from other modules on a Yubikey such as the [PIV interface](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).
-The GPG interface has its own *PIN*, *Admin PIN*, and *Reset Code*.
-It is highly encourage that you change at least the *PIN* and  *Admin PIN* on the GPG interface.
+The GPG interface has its own *PIN*, *Admin PIN*, and *Reset Code* - these should be changed from default values!

-Entering the user *PIN* incorrectly three times consecutively will cause the PIN to become blocked and can be unblocked with either the *Admin PIN* or *Reset Code*.
-Entering the *Admin PIN* or *Reset Code* incorrectly three times consecutively destroys all GPG data.
+Entering the user *PIN* incorrectly three times will cause the PIN to become blocked; it can be unblocked with either the *Admin PIN* or *Reset Code*.

+Entering the *Admin PIN* or *Reset Code* incorrectly three times destroys all GPG data on the card.
 The Yubikey will have to be reconfigured.

-Name       | Default Value | Usage
+Name       | Default Value | Use
 -----------|---------------|-------------------------------------------------------------
-PIN        | `123456`      | descrypt, authenticate (SSH)
+PIN        | `123456`      | decrypt and authenticate (SSH)
 Admin PIN  | `12345678`    | reset *PIN*, change *Reset Code*, add keys and owner information Reset code | _**None**_      | reset *PIN* ([more information](https://forum.yubico.com/viewtopicd01c.html?p=9055#p9055))

-PINs/codes can be up to 127 ASCII characters.
-They have to be at least 6 (*PIN*) or 8 (*Admin PIN*, *Reset Code*) ASCII characters.
+Values are valid up to 127 ASCII characters and must be at least 6 (*PIN*) or 8 (*Admin PIN*, *Reset Code*) characters.
 See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.

 To update the GPG PINs on the Yubikey: